-Prior purchase authorization is required for specialized instructional supplies and obtained from the appropriate Academic Division Chair or Vice President of Academics and Student Services.
+Prior purchase authorization is required for specialized instructional supplies and obtained from the appropriate Academic Division Chair, Associate Dean of Academics and Assessment, or Vice President of Academics and Student Services.
 The College operates with planned yearly budgets and strictly adheres to state purchasing procedures.
 Specialized supplies, such as lab materials, require advance ordering.
 Copier codes are issued for each division and a published list is posted in the copier area.
 For further assistance, contact the Academic Services Coordinator.